SYSTRAN/faster-whisper/README.md

 # Faster Whisper transcription with CTranslate2

-**faster-whisper** is a reimplementation of OpenAI's Whisper model using [CTranslate2](https://github.com/OpenNMT/CTranslate2/), which is a fast inference engine for Transformer models.
+**mobius-faster-whisper** is a fork with updates and fixes on top of **faster-whisper**. **Faster-whisper** is a reimplementation of OpenAI's Whisper model using [CTranslate2](https://github.com/OpenNMT/CTranslate2/), which is a fast inference engine for Transformer models.

 This implementation is up to 4 times faster than [openai/whisper](https://github.com/openai/whisper) for the same accuracy while using less memory.
 The efficiency can be further improved with 8-bit quantization on both CPU and GPU.